COVID: Germany set to end national state of emergency | DW | 27.10.2021

 Such an increase could also see hospital admissions rise.
 Germany's DIVI intensive care association has voiced alarm, noting a correlation between a rise in cases and hospital admissions.

-The director of the Clinic for Intensive Care Medicine at the University Medical Center Hamburg-Eppendorf (UKE), Stefan Kluge, told mass-circulation tabloid Bild this week that he thought many people had lulled themselves into a false sense of security because of the vaccination.
-He said he had patients ranging in age from their late 20s to 70s in his hospital's intensive care unit.
-90% of them are unvaccinated.
+Stefan Kluge, director of the Clinic for Intensive Care Medicine at the University Medical Center Hamburg-Eppendorf (UKE), told mass circulation tabloid Bild this week that he thought many people had lulled themselves into a false sense of security because of the vaccination.
+He said he had patients ranging in age from their late 20s to 70s in his hospital's intensive care unit, 90% of them unvaccinated.

 German state premiers on Friday urged the federal government to keep coronavirus measures in place on a nationwide basis in order to avoid a patchwork of confusing and watered-down state-by-state regulations.